 I think I have evolved to a great extent at IIAD and many elements of that evolution helped me during my internship.
 An important experience was our study tour to Maheshwar, MP.
-I learnt a great deal about weaving and other organic processes as well that are part of our heritage.
-This knowledge really helped me during my internship as I worked with a with a brand that dealt in indian fabrics and techniques.
+I learned a great deal about weaving and other organic processes as well that are part of our heritage.
+This knowledge really helped me during my internship as I worked with a with a brand that dealt in with indian fabrics and techniques.
 I saw how a garment travels after coming out of a loom.
-It was very interesting to see how everything is happens in one unit.”
+It was very interesting to see how everything is happening in one unit.”

 “Her dedication towards work has been fantastic.
-Also her concepts were more clear by the end of her internship.
-She worked on a variety of aspects like fabric composition (identification), hand embroideries, styling and fabric manipulation.”
+Also, her concepts were more clear by the end of her internship.
+She worked on a variety of aspects like fabric composition (identification), hand embroideries, styling, and fabric manipulation.”